datMaffin/monofoki/README.md

 ## Other TODOs
 - [x] Fix directions of glyphs in FontForge
 - [x] .ttf fonts wont work on macOS (otf is working)
-- [ ] Macos is still complaining about the name table
+- [ ] macOS is still complaining about the name table
 - [ ] FontForge tutorial says to change layers to quadratic before exporting font as ttfs